-Just keep in mind that, while a bounce is recorded the same no matter what by your analytics tool, it could be triggered by a variety of user interaction, including:
+While a bounce records the same—no matter what— by your analytics tool, it could be triggered by a variety of user interactions, including:

 - Returning to search results, because you didn’t find what you were looking for

-- Closing the browser, because you’re cleaning your Mac up
+- Closing the browser because you’re cleaning your Mac

 - Entering a new URL in the address bar

 - Following an outbound link from your blog post

 - Staying inactive and timing out the session